Seventy per cent of Norway’s revenues come from the ocean.

 Norway is the world’s second largest exporter of seafood, after China.
-In 2017 Norway exported 2.6 million metric tons of seafood to 140 countries for a total of NOK 94.5 billion – up NOK 3 billion from 2016.
+In 2017 Norway exported 2.6 million metric tons of seafood to 140 countries for a total of som USD 10.8 billion – up some USD 342 million from 2016.

 Seafood exports have continued to climb in 2018.
 This is due in part to increasing demand in the EU, the US and Asia for other types of fish than Atlantic salmon.
-August 2018 saw a record in monthly exports, with 178 000 metric tons of seafood sold to the tune of NOK 8 billion.
+August 2018 saw a record in monthly exports, with 178 000 metric tons of seafood sold to the tune of over USD 900 million.

 Selfa Arctic hybrid fishing boat.

 Norway is known throughout the world for responsible and sustainable management of ocean resources.
 The country’s extensive expertise in this area is increasingly sought-after internationally and thus has potential for value creation in its own right.